newtdb/db/doc/getting-started.rst

   pip install newt.db

-You'll eventually want to create dedicated database and database user for newt's use, but if you've installed Postgres locally, you can just use the default database.
+You'll eventually want to create a dedicated database and database user for Newt's use, but if you've installed Postgres locally, you can just use the default database.

 From Python, to get started::